malfynnction/bachelor-thesis/README.md

 ## Pre- & Postprocessing

 The texts can be generated automatically by providing IDs and texts in an excel file (see `config.yml` for configuration of file path and sheet & column names).
-You can then run `python website/process_texts.py`, which will create two files in `data/texts`.
+You can then run `python website/process_texts.py`, which will create two files in `data/texts/`.
 You then need to upload this folder to your server (e.g. via `scp data/texts/* [YOUR_SERVER_HERE]:texts/`) and add them to your DB by running `production/bin/upload-texts.sh` on your server.

-After the study, the results can be downloaded by running `cd data && node download-raw-results.js`.
+After the study, the results can be downloaded into the `data/results/` directory by running `cd data && node download-raw-results.js`.
 You can summarize the results and do some analysis by running `cd data && node index.js`, but since that depends heavily on your use case and goals of your study, you will probably have to change a lot of the code.

 ## Participant Sessions